Gappu824/aura-ai-hackathon/README.md

 # Aura AI - Proactive Clarity & Authenticity Shield ✨🛡️

-Aura AI is a dual-engine, AI-driven platform meticulously designed to elevate customer trust and confidence in online marketplaces, mirroring Amazon's commitment to customer obsession.
+Aura AI is a dual-engine, AI-driven platform meticulously designed to elevate customer trust and confidence in online marketplaces.
 It marks a paradigm shift from reactive defense to **proactive assurance**, enhancing the clarity of every purchase decision and securing the marketplace from sophisticated fraud.
-This project was developed for the **HackOn with Amazon - Season 5** competition.

 https://github.com/user-attachments/assets/8779f18e-f2c1-4dd3-99a3-37e24dd70738